IRT-Open-Source/scf/README.md

 A Schematron file that tests the output of a module that gets the test file `requirement-0027-001.xml` as input would be named as `requirement-0027-001.sch`.

+Some modules use a different approach for testing (e.g. as the output format is not based on XML).
+In such a case the module contains separate testing instructions.

 ### Documentation